 - Consumption or distribution of alcoholic beverages

 - Possession, distribution or use of explosives, firearms, or other dangerous weapons as defined in the Illinois Compiled Statute (720 ILCS 5/24.1 et seq.)
-See 7.7 in this policy for complete policy regarding carrying concealed weapons on Library property.
+See our firearms for complete policy regarding carrying concealed weapons on Library property.

 - Solicitation on Library property